zdharma-continuum/zinit/README.md

 Target directory for installed files is `$ZPFX` (`~/.zplugin/polaris` by default).

-## Docker Images (`burst` Scheduler Invocation)
+## Preinstall Plugins (`burst` Scheduler Invocation)

-If you create a Docker image that uses Zplugin, you can invoke the zplugin-scheduler function in such a way, that it:
+If you create a Docker image that uses Zplugin, or want to install turbo-loaded plugins before the shell starts interactively, you can invoke the zplugin-scheduler function in such a way, that it:

  - installs plugins without waiting for the prompt (i.e. it's script friendly),
  - installs **all** plugins instantly, without respecting the `wait''` argument.